Overv/Open.GL/content/context.md

 After you've downloaded the SFML binaries package or compiled it yourself, you'll find the needed files in the `lib` and `include` folders.

 - Add the `lib` folder to your library path and link with `sfml-system` and `sfml-window`.
-If you're using Visual Studio on Windows, link with the `sfml-system-s` and `sfml-window-s` files in `lib/vc2008` instead.
+With Visual Studio on Windows, link with the `sfml-system-s` and `sfml-window-s` files in `lib/vc2008` instead.
 - Add the `include` folder to your include path.

 > The SFML libraries have a simple naming convention for different configurations.
 If you want to dynamically link, simply remove the `-s` from the name, define `SFML_DYNAMIC` and copy the shared libraries.
 If you want to use the binaries with debug symbols, additionally append `-d` to the name.